Liberal Moon Jae-in set to win South Korean presidency

-Exit polls show Moon leading conservative challenger Hoon Joon-pyo, 41.4 to 23.3 percent.
+Exit polls project landslide victory for liberal candidate, a result that ends nearly a decade of conservative rule.

-Liberal politician Moon Jae-in is on course to win South Korea's presidential election on Tuesday, according to exit polls, in a landslide victory that will end nearly a decade of conservative rule.
+Liberal politician Moon Jae-in claimed victory in South Korea's presidential election on Tuesday, after exit polls projected a landslide victory that will end nearly a decade of conservative rule.

+"I will be president for all South Koreans," Moon told cheering supporters on Gwanghwamun Square in the capital Seoul.

+"This is a great victory of great people who stayed with me to create a country of justice ... where rules and common sense prevail," he said.

-Moon, 64, is expected to beat conservative challenger, former prosecutor Hong Joon-pyo, by 41.4 percent to 23.3 percent of the votes, a joint survey by three network television stations showed.
+A joint survey by three network television stations showed Moon, 64, beating conservative challenger, former prosecutor Hong Joon-pyo, by 41.4 percent to 23.3 percent of the votes.

-Shortly after projections were reported, Moon spoke at his party's headquarters saying the victory was expected, but adding South Koreans must "calmly wait" for official results.

-"If we win indeed, I think today's triumph is the triumph of yearning," Moon said.

-"First of all it was the yearning of the public, calling for the change of government.
-Second of all it is our yearning to realise that yearning of the public."

-Moon's two major challengers, conservative Hong Joon-pyo and centrist Ahn Cheol-soo, conceded defeat, paving the way for Moon to claim victory, The Associated Press reported.
+Hong and centrist challenger Ahn Cheol-soo, conceded defeat shortly after projections were reported, which paved the way for Moon to claim victory, The Associated Press reported.

 Hong said he will "accept the result of the election".